Planning for Pregnancy with Fibromyalgia eCourse

 What will you learn?

-- About pregnancy, nursing and parenting with Fibromyalgia and where to go to get more information – this information took me four years to gather!
+- About pregnancy, nursing and parenting with Fibromyalgia and where to go to get more information – this information took me five years to gather!

 - Why rest and sleep are important to managing pregnancy with Fibromyalgia and tips for getting good rest, bonus: my favourite coping mechanism – meditation.

 - How about pain management in pregnancy, about non-medicinal pain mechanisms and how to create your own pain management plan.

 - Why it’s helpful to have a plan your final trimester, delivery and first six weeks and how to make your own.

 - NEW about nursing with Fibromyalgia and some tips for success